Debt Management Plan (DMP)

-A debt management plans (DMP) can help you to manage your debts by paying them off at a more affordable rate – easing stress, worry and reducing your monthly payments.
+A debt management plan (DMP) can help you manage your debts by paying them off at a more affordable rate – easing stress, worry and reducing your monthly payments.

-Future Strategy can work with you to draw up a plan that meets your family homes needs, with a budget that works for you and what you can reasonably afford.
+Future Strategy can work with you to draw up a plan that meets your family’s needs, with a budget that works for you and what you can reasonably afford.

-Importantly, it isn’t legally binding – which makes it different to other debt solutions, such as an Individual Voluntary Arrangement (IVA).
+Importantly, it isn’t legally binding, which differs from other debt solutions, such as an Individual Voluntary Arrangement (IVA).

 Our debt management plans can help:

 - You only pay what you can afford to your creditors after we’ve put together a monthly household budget.